 It also works with other DAWs, but may require more setup time to map controls.

-If your workflow revolves around Ableton Live and want a controller that fully integrates with it, the Novation Launchkey Mini mk3 is a great place to start
+If your workflow revolves around Ableton Live and you want a controller that fully integrates with it, the Novation Launchkey Mini mk3 is a great place to start.

 - Keys: 25 Velocity Sensitive Synth action Mini-keys